dark-cli/math_david/dirty_problems/problem_152.md

 ### Part (b): Physical Interpretation

-The result indicates that the work done by the force field $\mathbf{F}$ along the path depends on the path taken.
+The result indicates that the work done by the force field $\vec{F}$ along the path depends on the path taken.
 If the field were conservative, the work would be path-independent.

 ## Answer